nortikin/sverchok/docs/lessons_01.rst

 -  ``new -> numbers -> Math``  ( add two math nodes)

 We know the output of the Float series now, what we will do is multiply the series by a constant PI.
 This is like doing ``[0.25, 0.75, 1.25, 1.75] * pi``, which is what we wanted from the beginning, namely; ``[0.25 * pi, 0.75 * pi, 1.25 * pi, 1.75 * pi]``.

-Set one of the Math nodes to the constant ``PI`` and set the other Math node to the ``Multiplication (*)`` mode (this last node then becomes a multiplier node).
-Then connect the output of PI to one of the input sockets of the Multiply Node, and the output of the Float Series into the other input of the Multiply Node.
-See the image and the output on the Stethoscope node.
+1) Set one of the Math nodes to the constant ``PI``
+2) Swith the other Math node to a Multiplier node by selecting ``Multiplication (*)`` from its dropdowns.
+4) Connect the output of PI to one of the input sockets of the Multiply Node
+5) Connect the output of the Float Series into the other input of the Multiply Node.

+The result should look something like this, hook up the Stethoscope to see the outputs.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5425420/5ecb5ba0-8316-11e4-9edc-ec7e111d9cd4.png